shub-vrm1988/devops.layman/class4-assignment/docker/assignment.md

 Later, created a Dockerfile on the same path where we mentioned using a base image as python(taken from docker hub) and wrote rest of the files with comments at every step.

+Ran "docker login" Authenticates Credentials: It sends your username and password (or an access token) to the specified Docker registry to verify your identity.
+Stores Credentials: If authentication is successful, docker login stores your credentials locally in a configuration file, typically located at ~/.docker/config.json.
+This allows subsequent Docker commands (like docker pull or docker push) to interact with the registry without requiring re-authentication.

 Created a docker image named as "myfirst-dockerapp" using command "docker build -t myfirst-dockerapp"

 ![alt text](image-1.png)